 For a full list of the available license key template placeholders, see License Key Generators > Define a License Key Template.

 The following is an example of an In-App checkout process using the sample cleverbridge application Tic Tac Toe.

 When a customer opens the sample application, Tic Tac Toe, a Buy now browser object appears at the bottom of the window.

-When the customer clicks on the embedded browser object, he/she is directed to a customized cleverbridge order page.
+When the customer clicks on the embedded browser object, they are directed to a customized cleverbridge order page.
 To accomplish this, the object opens a cleverbridge URL.